Sherborne Abbey, Dorset (UK)

 Manchester Cathedral (UK)

-Simon Brown has recently completed the voicing a new 81 stop organ for Manchester Cathedral.
-The organ, designed and built by Kenneth Tickell and Co Ltd of Northampton, was completed early in 2017.
+2017 saw the completion of voicing of the new 81 stop organ for Manchester Cathedral.
+The organ, designed and built by Kenneth Tickell and Co Ltd of Northampton, was the largest organ built by the firm.

 The flue pipes of the organ, including all the display pipes were made by Shires Organ Pipes in Leeds (UK).
 The reed pipes were made by, and voiced in collaboration with, Killinger Pfeifen Freiberg (Germany).